scuttlerobot/SCUTTLE/software/startup_guide.md

 * Needs a slide for wiring updated (DM)

 ### Gamepad
-* start with flow from
+* start with flow from prior examples
 * Learning:
   * joystick axes outputs and ranges
   * EITHER movement of xd, td (preferred) OR wheel speeds (needs a reason)